 Donald Trump was not the first leader to rally crowds behind the slogan “America First,” nor was he the only person to ever support it.
-In fact, at one point in the 20th century, nearly one million Americans were paying members of an organization by that very name.
+In fact, at one point during the 20th century, nearly one million Americans were paying members of an organization by that same exact name.

 Founded in 1940 by a group of Yale law students, the America First Committee quickly amassed members spanning a spectrum of political ideologies.
-Early rallies brought socialist leaders, pacifist hippies, and staunch communists out in droves; well-known names such as Frank Lloyd Wright, E.E.
+Early rallies brought socialist leaders, young pacifists, and staunch communists out in droves.
+And famous figures like Frank Lloyd Wright, E.E.
 Cummings, Henry Ford, and Walt Disney held membership.

 Given the potpourri of participants, it makes sense that one single cause united them: Keep America out of World War II.
-It likewise makes sense that the most commonly remembered of the movement’s supporters were vocal anti-Semites.
+But the most commonly remembered of the movement’s supporters were vocal anti-Semites.

-Texas passed a resolution banning the pilot from the state.
+And at the height of the controversy, Texas decided to pass a resolution that banned the pilot from the entire state.

-Most anti-war Americans did not promote — or at least they did not admit to — harboring any ill-will against Jewish people.
-Rather, they echoed an argument with roots stretching back to George Washington: America is not the world’s police or caretaker.
+Most anti-war Americans did not promote — or at least they did not admit to — harboring any ill will against Jewish people.
+Rather, they echoed an argument with roots that stretch all the way back to George Washington: America is not the world’s police or the world’s caretaker.

-But as the atrocities being committed by the German state became more well-known, the number of anti-interventionists — who had always been in the minority — began to shrink even smaller.
+But as the atrocities being committed by Nazi Germany became more well-known in America, the number of anti-interventionists — who had always been in the minority — began to shrink even smaller.

 Within that dwindling populace, the America First Committee had to contend with the additional PR problem of being continuously associated with its most radical anti-Semitic members.
 And on top of all of that, the logic of the group’s founding principles began to look shaky.